mgherghi/Warez/README.md

 - [BATO.TO](https://anonym.to/?https://bato.to/) - You can find Manga groups and forums on this website.
 You can also chat with other users through this Manga website.
 - [Manga Kakalot](https://anonym.to/?https://mangakakalot.com/) - Manga Kakalot is also the best website for reading high quality Manga online for free.
 This website offers a variety of the latest high quality Manga reading.
 - [Zing BOX](https://anonym.to/?https://zingbox-manga.en.uptodown.com/android) -  Zing Box is the best Manga website for free online reading of Mangas.
+- [VIZ](https://anonym.to/?http://viz.com/) -  Viz has the biggest collection of popular English Manga translated by some of the best professionals translators and has crystal clear prints as well.

 **[`^        back to top        ^`](#readme)**